This blog post was updated for accuracy in April 2021.

 That’s where the term "HTTP Basic Authorization" comes from.
 And you must have a strategy to handle this when you’re working with JMeter tests.

-Before we begin scripting, it may be helpful to get a quick background on basic authentication, which is a method for an HTTP user agent to provide a user name and password when making a request.
+Before scripting, it may be helpful to get a quick background on basic authentication, which is a method for an HTTP user agent to provide a user name and password when making a request.

-HTTP basic authentication (BA) is the simplest technique for enforcing access controls to Web resources because it doesn't require cookies, a session identifier, or login pages.
+HTTP Basic Authentication (BA) is the simplest technique for enforcing access controls to Web resources because it doesn't require cookies, a session identifier, or login pages.

-However, we need a strategy for such situations while executing performance tests.
+However, you need a strategy for such situations while executing performance tests.
 Let's see how to do this using a local installation of phpmyadmin.
 (This Web application helps manage MySQL databases without writing SQL queries.)

-*Note: by default, phpmyadmin uses the login screen.
+*NOTE: by default, phpmyadmin uses the login screen.

 To change this behavior and use basic authentication, change config.inc.php (for Linux, it is placed in /etc/phpmyadmin).
 Find the following string in it: